*New Lessons Every Month

 * Works on iPhone and iPad

-A Juilliard Professor and a New York Philharmonic Senior Teaching Artist, Dr. David Wallace is an internationally-touring musician, a Grammy-nominated performer, an award-winning composer, an author, and a master teaching artist.
-David performs regularly with his flute-viola-harp trio Hat Trick, his downtown composer collective KNOT, and The Doc Wallace Trio.
+A Juilliard Professor and a New York Philharmonic Senior Teaching Artist, Dr. David Wallace is an internationally-touring musician, a Grammy-nominated performer, an award-winning composer, and a master teaching artist.
+David’s concert appearances include solo performances with the Chamber Music Society of Lincoln Center and the New York Philharmonic, as well as international tours with the Teaching Artist Ensemble of the New York Philharmonic.
+David concertizes regularly with his flute-viola-harp trio Hat Trick, his downtown composer collective KNOT, and his Texas-style swing band The Doc Wallace Trio.
 David has been broadcast as a soloist and chamber musician on NPR, WQXR, KTV (Korea), CBS, ABC, PBS, Tokyo-MX, and NHK television.
 The New York Times compares his solo improvisations to “Jimmy Page fronting Led Zeppelin.”

 Known for his mastery of eclectic styles ranging from all classical genres to fiddling, rock, and free jazz, David has also gained widespread acclaim for his ability to connect with audiences in diverse community settings, including schools, hospitals, psychiatric facilities, houses of worship, and prisons.
 Symphony magazine hails his book Reaching Out: A Musician’s Guide to Interactive Performance, as "an invaluable manual for all musicians, classical or otherwise."

 As a composer, David has received commissions from Carnegie Hall, the New York Philharmonic, the Juilliard School, and the Marian Anderson String Quartet.
 Through the New York Philharmonic’s radical Very Young Composers program, he has mentored over a hundred children whose original compositions were performed by members of the orchestra.